flybywiresim/docs/docs/pilots-corner/beginner-guide/engine-start-taxi.md

 ### How to Pushback

-The FlyByWire A32NX has a ground operations page on its build in flyPad EFB (Electronic Flight Bag).
+The FlyByWire A32NX has a ground operations page on its built-in flyPad EFB (Electronic Flight Bag).
 This page allows to control the pushback of the aircraft and other useful ground operations such as calling the jetway, baggage or catering, etc.

-Although Microsoft Flight Simulator also has some pushback functionality build into the default ATC service this guide will only cover the A32NX pushback functionality.
+Although Microsoft Flight Simulator also has some pushback functionality built into the default ATC service this guide will only cover the A32NX pushback functionality.

 ![flyPad EFB Ground Operations](../assets/beginner-guide/taxi/flyPad-ground-page.png "flyPad EFB Ground Operations"){loading=lazy}